faker-js/faker/docs/contributing/propose-a-feature.md

 If you want to propose a new locale that does not already exist, make sure to read our guide on [locale code names](/guide/localization#locale-codes).
 You should be able to name your locale using the provided systematic way.
-Ideally you use this name in the issues title and description.
+Ideally, you use this name in the issues title and description.

 ## Considerations